-&lt;sup>40 We include Ireland in the group from South-Europe as this country also suffered a very deep recession.
-This choice has no influence the results.
+35 We include Ireland in the group from Southern Europe because it also suffered a very deep recession.
+This choice has no influence on the results.

-&lt;sup>41 Clearly, our Bartik instrument that relies on US polarization is not appropriate to capture changes in demand in the construction sector in Europe.
+36 Clearly, our Bartik instrument that relies on US polarization is not appropriate to capture changes in demand in the construction sector in Europe.
 Recent construction booms and busts did not follow the same cycle across developed countries.
-We have constructed alternative Bartik instruments for changes in employment in the construction constructed using national level variations in total employment in the industry instead.
+We have constructed alternative Bartik instruments for changes in employment in the construction sector using national-level variations in total employment in the industry instead.
 While the instrument was clearly stronger, the results were qualitatively similar.